 Among the actions that must, or should, be taken before the articles of merger or certificate of merger is filed, are:

 - Confirm good standing status.
 Virtually all states will reject filings for business entities that are not in good standing.
 Therefore, always verify if the entity is in good standing in its formation state and in each state in which it is qualified to conduct business as a foreign business entity.
 If the entity is not in good standing, take any necessary steps to restore its good-standing status.

 - Check tax status and determine if tax clearance is required.
 The parties to a merger must be up-to-date in their tax payments.
 This is particularly true for the discontinuing entity, as states will not allow businesses to withdraw or dissolve while still owing taxes.
 Some states require a tax clearance, which can take a long time to obtain.
 Determine if one is necessary well in advance, as failure to do so can delay the merger filing.

-- Search for name conflicts.
+- Search for name conflicts if the survivor’s name will change or it will be doing business in new foreign states.
 States will reject documents that would result in a domestic or qualified foreign entity having a name that conflicts with a name already on record with the state’s filing office.
-Check if the desired new name is available in its state of formation, in each state in which it will be qualified, and any new states the new entity will qualify to do business in, post-merger.
+Check if the desired new name is available in its state of formation, in each state in which it will be qualified, and any new states the survivor will qualify to do business in, post-merger.

 - Reserve a name.
 An available name should be reserved by filing an application for reservation with the appropriate domestic and foreign states.
 This will protect against having another business entity take the name before the merger documents are filed.
 Reservation periods are typically no more than 120 days and not all states allow renewals.
 Be mindful of timing the reservation filing so that the reservation period does not expire before the effective date of the merger.